Is your job ad pushing away top talent? How to attract disabled professionals

 Disabled professionals compose one of the largest underutilized labour pools.
 Because of this, inclusion policies and practices have already been highly recommended for every company that wants to achieve healthy and sustainable development.

-For instance, to include disabled talent, first and foremost, the firm needs to have a general knowledge about disabilities, such as accommodations policies.
+For instance, to include disabled talent, first and foremost, the company needs to have a general knowledge about disabilities, such as accommodations policies.
 Your team members with disabilities should have access to reasonable accommodations in the workplace, both for everyday work and emergency situations, so as to perform the essential functions of that job and enjoy equal employment opportunities.
 Knowledge can help a company to be disability aware in its recruitment process.
 For more inspiration on disability accommodation, take a look at 3M, which is one of 2020 “Best Places to Work for Disability Inclusion”, as well as EY, which has a long history of creating an inclusive culture that welcomes professionals living and working with disabilities.

 How to become disability wise